e-ucm/bugr/README.md

 NodeJS Bug tracker system for the eAdventure platform

-To send a bug report to bugr, make a post request to `<bugr URL>/api/bug` with json content describing the exception.
+## API
+- `POST /api/bug` receives a bug report.
+The post body must contain a json describing the bug report.
+If the report is processed, returns `204`.